KatTheGit/sylvan-row/assets/README.md

 # 6. Lore

 The lore serves as guidelines for creating characters.
-Do be kind enough to forgive my unpolished writing.
+In-game at least, the tidbits of lore should try to be funny and unserious.
+This is not the case here because I need to condense the world into this document, so do be kind enough to forgive my unpolished writing.

 ## 6.1.
 Setting

 The world of Sylvan Row is that of a huge forest, populated by little villages and only one remarkable landmark, the City, being the only urban setting of the world.
-Most species of this world are humanoid, but primates don't exist.
+Most animal species of the world are humanoid, but not too much thought should be put into things like evolution.

 The largest of the villages in the forest, and arguably the second most important landmark, is the Sanctum.
 It is home to a devoted group of religious animals, known as Angels.
 Their religion is widespread and accepted as truth (because it is).
 The religion consists of taking care of the Forest, which is a manifestation of God, in return of its shelter.
 This is done by the three ranks of Angels:
 - Seraphim are capable of understanding how God manifests herself in the flora.
 They are sometimes seen as insane but most of the time are not seen at all, and have specialised healing magic which can appease God.